LISTS AND TABLES

 Ruth Traditionally Samuel and the prophets Gad and Nathan ca 1050 BC

-1 & 2 Samuel The prophets Gad and Nathan ca 1021-1000 BC
+1 & 2 Samuel 1 Samuel: Traditionally Samuel, with additions by the prophets Gad and Nathan

 1 & 2 Kings Traditionally Jeremiah ca 560-540 BC